Sanskrit Studies at Peking University

 At present, special programs are also offered for students at Peking University who are not majoring in Indology.
 As a minor major, courses of Tibetan language and literature are available for them.
 Besides, seminars for Gāndharī and even Khotanese are regularly organized.

-The current faculty consists of Boya Chair Professor Dr. Wang Bangwei, Boya Chair Professor Dr. Duan Qing; three Associate Professors, Dr. Gao Hong, Dr. Saerji and Dr. Ye Shaoyong; and one Assistant Professor, Dr. Fan Jingjing.
+The current faculty consists of Boya Chair Professor Dr. Wang Bangwei, Boya Chair Professor Dr. Duan Qing; four Associate Professors, Dr. Gao Hong, Dr. Saerji, Dr. Ye Shaoyong and Dr. Fan Jingjing.
 Professor Wang is a leading scholar in Buddhist studies and makes a great contribution on the collation and textual criticism of well-known Chinese classic works such as Datang xiyu ji (Great Tang Records of the Western Regions) by Xuanzang and Nanhai jigui neifa zhuan (Records of Buddhism Sent Home from the South Seas) by Yi Jing.
 Professor Duan is active in several fields and contributes a lot to the studies of Sanskrit grammar, Indic manuscripts and Pali literature.
 She is also a leading scholar in Khotanese studies.
 In recent years, works of young faculty members have been gaining high evaluation from the international academic world.